neherlab/ffpopsim/doc/python/source/Examples lowd.rst

 Valley Crossing
 ^^^^^^^^^^^^^^^
 Now, something slightly more advanced.
 If sign epistasis is at work in a certain populaiton, the fitness landscape will include valleys.
 Those valleys need to be crossed by some individual carrying multiple mutations in order to reach the fitness maximum.
-It is well known that recombination helps this process as a source of genetic diversity (in addition to random mutation).
+Recombination can accelerate this process as a source of genetic diversity (in addition to random mutation).
 This works up to a certain point, where recombination becomes so frequent that it actually destroys beneficial combinations of mutations more often than it creates them.
 This phenomenon is simulated in this example, which can be found integrally in ``valley.py``.

 First, we load the usual modules, and we set the population parameters::

    L = 4                           # Number of loci
    N = 1e10                        # Population size
-   s1 = 1e-5                       # Fitness advantage of wildtype (half)
+   s1 = 1e-5                       # Fitness of wildtype
-   s2 = 0.01                       # Fitness advantage of quadruple mutant (half)
+   s2 = 0.01                       # Fitness of quadruple mutant

 Second, we decide what recombination and mutation rates to explore::